 Stress Management in Ayurveda

-Stress is the leading problem worldwide in current era.
-According to Statista (a German online platform for data gathering and visualization), till August 2024, 31% of adults surveyed worldwide thought stress was the biggest health problem in their country.
-A research published in 2023 in BMC Medical Education says that approximately 284 million people worldwide do have an anxiety disorder.
+Stress is the leading problem worldwide in the current era.
+According to Statista (a German online platform for data gathering and visualization), as of August 2024, 31% of adults surveyed worldwide thought stress was the biggest health problem in their country.
+A research study published in 2023 in BMC Medical Education states that approximately 284 million people worldwide suffer from an anxiety disorder.

-Ayurveda is a science of life which is source of a healthy and prosperous life.
-In Ayurveda, the concepts of Dincharya (daily life style), Ritucharya (Seasonal lifestyle), Sadachara (Sadvritta or ideal deeds) are very effective in the management of stress and its related disorders.
-Ayurved has emphasized upon the Satvavjaya Chikitsa (psychotherapy) for such type of patients.
-Many herbal formulations are also prescribed in Ayurved for stress related
+Ayurveda, the science of life, provides valuable tools for leading a healthy and prosperous life.
+In Ayurveda, the concepts of Dincharya (daily lifestyle), Ritucharya (seasonal lifestyle), and Sadachara (Sadvritta or ideal conduct) are highly effective in managing stress and related disorders.
+Ayurveda also emphasizes Satvavajaya Chikitsa (psychotherapy) for managing such patients.

 Dr Shruti Kotkar